 The formal Instrument of Delegation provides Delegated Committee members with the delegated authority to make decisions as if it were Council.
 The Instrument of Delegation will define the Delegated Committee's Terms of Reference/purpose.
-A decision of a Delegated Committee which does not relate to a matter delegated to that Delegated Committee cannot be given effect to until formally approved by the Council.
+A decision of a Delegated Committee which does not relate to a matter delegated to that Delegated Committee cannot be given effect until formally approved by the Council.

 The Instrument of Delegation is not effective until approval through a resolution has been received and the document is signed and sealed with Council's Common Seal, however, the previous Instrument of Delegation will remain in force until the seal has been fixed on the approved Instrument of Delegation.
-The Risk & Compliance Team will arrange for Signing and Sealing.
+The Governance and Risk team will arrange for signing and sealing.